 The Grainfather brewing system is comprised of a 30-liter unit crafted from high-grade 304 stainless steel except for the chiller, which is fashioned from copper.
 There’s a concealed 2000 watt heating element and an internal pipe for sparging and draining.

-It does the job it’s designed to do as advertised.
+It does the job it’s advertised to do.

 You’re not going to get 3/4 of the way through the brew and discover some mystery Grainfather brewing function or process that needs to be executed in order to continue.